 What do you think?
 Can you eat “too clean?”
 If so, is that a disorder if you’re physically fit and healthy?
 Share your thoughts on what you just read in part one and I’ll be back to post my list of new clean eating rules in Part Two

 Burn The Fat Inner Circle

-Tom Venuto is a fat loss expert, lifetime natural (steroid-free) bodybuilder, certified personal trainer, freelance writer, and author of the #1 best selling diet e-book, Burn The Fat, Feed The Muscle: Fat-Burning Secrets of The World’s Best Bodybuilders & Fitness Models ( e-book) and The Body Fat Solution (Hardcover).
-Tom is also the founder and CEO of the Internet’s premier fat loss support community, the: Burn The Fat Inner Circle.
+Tom Venuto is a fat loss expert, lifetime natural (steroid-free) bodybuilder, certified personal trainer, freelance writer, and author of the #1 best selling diet e-book, Burn The Fat, Feed The Muscle: Fat-Burning Secrets of The World’s Best Bodybuilders & Fitness Modelsand The Body Fat Solution.
+Tom is also the founder and CEO of the Internet’s premier fitness support community for inspiration, motivation and transformation, the: Burn The Fat Inner Circle.